Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 2018

-Independent Director.
-CEO of Global Strategies Holdings, LLC.
-Former CEO of Kissinger Associates (2014–2024).
-Earlier served at the Central Intelligence Agency for 22 years, including as Deputy Director for Intelligence (the agency's most senior analytic role).
-Brings geopolitical-risk and cybersecurity expertise to the board, relevant to GM's exposure across international markets and to the cybersecurity-governance posture the FY2025 10-K Risk Factors identify as material.
-Holds B.A. and M.A. degrees from the University of Denver.
+Independent Director; Chair of the Risk and Cybersecurity Committee.
+Senior Advisor at the Lazard Geopolitical Advisory Group.
+Previously CEO and Vice Chairman of Kissinger Associates (2017–2022) and Global Head of Sovereign Risk at Lehman Brothers (2005–2008).
+Served at the Central Intelligence Agency from 1983 to 2005, including as Deputy Director for Intelligence (2002–2005, the agency's most senior analytic role).
+Brings geopolitical-risk and cybersecurity expertise relevant to GM's exposure across international markets and to the cybersecurity-governance posture the FY2025 10-K Risk Factors identify as material.
+Also serves on the boards of Morgan Stanley and HP Inc. Holds B.A. and M.A. degrees from the University of Denver.

 Mark A. Tatum